Growing protected plants

 The protected plant regulatory framework focuses on protecting those species that face real risks.
 In the case of native plant harvesting and growing, this means regulating activities affecting native plants that are:

-- threatened species (i.e. those native plants listed as endangered or vulnerable) and near threatened species under the Nature Conservation Act 1992
+- threatened species (i.e. those native plants listed as extinct, extinct in the wild, critically endangered, endangered or vulnerable) and near threatened species under the Nature Conservation Act 1992

 - special least concern species (i.e. least concern plant species subject to harvesting pressure because of their commercial value or their special characteristics (e.g. being slow growing or slow to reproduce)).
-Special least concern plants are listed in schedule 3A of the Nature Conservation (Wildlife Management) Regulation 2006.
+Special least concern plants are listed in schedule 2 of the Nature Conservation (Plants) Regulation 2020.

 The remaining least concern plants are exempt from requiring a licence for the harvesting of whole plants or plant parts from the wild for growing purposes.
 This means that there are no licensing requirements for thousands of plant species.